livewire/livewire/docs/uploads.md

 </form>
 ```

+> [!warning] The term "upload" is reserved
+> The term "upload" is reserved in Livewire.
+You cannot use it as a method or property name.

 From the developer's perspective, handling file inputs is no different than handling any other input type: Add `wire:model` to the `<input>` tag and everything else is taken care of for you.

 However, more is happening under the hood to make file uploads work in Livewire.
 Here's a glimpse at what goes on when a user selects a file to upload: